theupdateframework/taps/tap4.md

 ## The map file

 The map file maps targets to repositories.
-This file is not available from a repository.
+This file is not intended to be automatically available / refreshed from a repository.
-It is either constructed by the user using the TUF command-line tools, or distributed by an out-of-band bootstrap process.
+The map file is either constructed by the user using the TUF command-line tools, or distributed by an out-of-band bootstrap process.
+The file is kept on the client and is only modified by a user who is trusted to configure the TUF instance.

 The map file contains a dictionary that holds two keys, "repositories" and "mapping."